 Internet of Things and Connectivity (IoT)

 Millions of intelligent devices get connected to the internet every day from Fit Bits to monitor health to smartphones.
-Its estimated that by 2020, more than 250 million vehicles will also be connected to the internet in some capacity but what does this mean for the automotive industry?
+It’s estimated that more than 250 million vehicles will be connected to the internet in some capacity but what does this mean for the automotive industry?

 With such connectivity, cars will become increasingly vulnerable to malicious hackers, it‘s with this in mind that a firm called Cyber 2 Automotive Security (or C2a) made their patented Stamper technology available to car manufacturers worldwide through a royalty-free license.